surrealdb/surrealist/README.md

   <img src="https://img.shields.io/github/contributors/surrealdb/surrealist">
 </p>

-Surrealist is a simple to use browser and desktop based query playground and database explorer for [SurrealDB](https://surrealdb.com/).
-Connect to any SurrealDB server and execute queries in a graphical interface, including table & variable auto completion, syntax highlighting, and much more.
+Surrealist is the official query playground, data explorer, and schema designer for [SurrealDB](https://surrealdb.com/).
+Connect to any SurrealDB server and execute queries in a graphical interface, including intelligent auto completion, syntax highlighting, and much more.
 Switch to the explorer view to browse database tables, edit record contents, and traverse graph relationships.
 Use the designer view to create or modify your database schema, and manage logins and scopes with the authentication view.

 ## Features
 - ⚡ SurrealQL syntax highlighting